chipxsd/stream-based-sync/stream-based-sync.md

 We mentioned **file sharing** -- that means file content and directory structure replication across clients.
-If I add a file to the _shared_ folder on one of my computers, I'd like that file to appear on other computer too.
+If I add a file to the _shared_ folder on one of my computers, I'd like that file to appear on the other computer too.
 Same if I modify that file on one computer, I want that file along with its content to be copied to other machines too.
 The easiest way to implement this would be to copy the whole directory (along with all the files and sub-directories)